jgalang21/Resume/README.md

 # Resume

 Hello!
 My name is Jeremy and I'm currently a Junior in Computer Engineering!
 I'd first like to say thank you for taking a look at my github!
 I know there isn't much to see, but I promise you it'll be worth your time.
+This github profile is still a work in progress, and most of the code I have worked on is not on github.

 I created this repository simply just to share a bit about me and what I've learned in coding throughout my time in school.